gregjewi/ClarAgua-Applet/README.md

 Best,
 Greg & Megan
 #### PS: Grafana Dashboard
-For managers an researchers looking to interact with the full dataset, we are using a [Grafana](https://grafana.com/).
+For managers and researchers looking to interact with the full dataset, we are using a [Grafana](https://grafana.com/).
 Contact Megan dash Lindmark at uiowa dot edu for link and access.